-Technology has afforded us many opportunities to connect and solve problems, and to do things faster and more affordably.
-Yet, technology also requires all of us to think about what our work will look like years from now – in a not too distant future.
-We need to plan for the future of work and jobs, and we need a nationally-led effort to respond to advancements in a way that protects and honors the role of workers within the work they do.
+As technology transforms our lives, we need to plan for the future of work and jobs.
 Lindsey is a proven and effective thought leader on the economy and workers’ rights.
-During her time in New York government, Lindsey partnered with local cities and community organizations to advance statewide workforce development and retraining opportunities, apprenticeships, and lower-cost educational options.
-She has deepened relationships between community colleges and employers to create workforce programs that respond to the needs of a changing economy by making life-long learning programs available to everyone affordably.
-In 2016, Lindsey helped the Governor enact one of the nation’s first $15 per hour minimum wage.
-Lindsey is skilled at implementing the kind of forward-thinking ideas that are on such short display today in Washington and she will get to work immediately on issues about our future work.
+During her time in New York government, Lindsey partnered with cities and community organizations to advance statewide workforce development and retraining opportunities, apprenticeships, and lower-cost educational options.
+She bolstered relationships between community colleges and employers to create workforce programs that respond to the needs of a changing economy by making life-long learning programs available to everyone.

 All too often, the wisest and oldest members of our society are disregarded in policy decisions.
-Lindsey's own personal experience caring for ailing family members makes this issue close to her heart.
+Lindsey's personal experience caring for ailing family members makes this a priority for her.
 We must support our parents and grandparents so that they can live their lives with the dignity they deserve.
-She looks forward to bringing her sharp policy skills to advocate for these esteemed members of our society and the ones who love and care for them.
-Social Security helped reduced the poverty rate among seniors by two-thirds and it requires our unabated support.
-Some still fall through the cracks, and more so among women because of their greater longevity.
-Focusing on housing policies, women’s health and others will help, but we still need to do more.
-The tremendous expense of long-term care is often a substantial problem.
-Lindsey supports efforts to implement a financially sustainable program of long-term care insurance.
+Lindsey will fight any Republican efforts to cut Social Security, Medicare, and Medicaid.
+She supports efforts to implement a financially sustainable program of long-term care insurance.

 Lindsey will not accept fossil fuel or corporate PAC money.
 This campaign is dedicated to representing the values of New York’s 10th District.
 We can’t do this without you.
 Donate today!